Search the Health Library

 At Johns Hopkins, medical care is a team approach.
 It’s also family-centered.
-Pediatric oncology specialists like Elizabeth and Jennifer act as connectors, communicating with various members of the team, making sure a family’s needs and wishes are respected every step of the way.
+Pediatric oncology chilld life specialists act as connectors, communicating with various members of the team, making sure a family’s needs and wishes are respected every step of the way.

 A child’s exposure to Child Life begins the day he or she enters the hospital.
-“Each family, each child, is different,” Elizabeth says.
+“Each family, each child, is different,” Jennifer says.
 “We work hard to find out where each family is, where they want to go, and how we can best get them there.”
 Newly-diagnosed children need help adjusting to the hospital environment.
 Later on, Child Life helps prepare children for the treatments they will need.
 Along the way, specialists help families celebrate milestones from birthdays and graduations to end-of-chemotherapy parties.
-And when children are ready to go home, Jennifer and Elizabeth are there to make sure the transition is as smooth as possible.
+And when children are ready to go home, the specialists are there to make sure the transition is as smooth as possible.

 Letting Children be Children